suifengpiaoyang/autoInstallVirtualEnv/README.md

 # autoInstallVirtualEnv
-Auto install python package virtualenvwrapper and setting.
+I'm so lazy that I write a script to auto install python package virtualenvwrapper.